To graduate with a Master of Professional Accountancy (MPA) degree, students must meet several requirements.

 These graduate courses or their equivalents are required of all MPA students.

-- ACCOUNT-783 International Accounting (3 units/credits) OR ACCOUNT-748 Financial Statement Analysis (3 units)
+- ACCOUNT-783 International Accounting (3 units) OR ACCOUNT-748 Financial Statement Analysis (3 units) OR ACCOUNT-749 Assurance Services and Systems Engagements (3 units) OR ACCOUNT 787 Sustainability & Environmental Reporting (3 units)

 - ACCOUNT-751 Governmental and Not-for-Profit Accounting (unless taken as an equivalent undergraduate course) (3 units)